natecraddock/zf/doc/zf.md

 ## OPTIONS

+`-d, --delimiter`: Set the delimiter used to split candidates (default \n)

-`-f, --filter` : Skip interactive use and filter using the given query
+`-f, --filter`: Skip interactive use and filter using the given query

 `-k, --keep-order`: Don't sort by rank and preserve order of lines read on stdin.
 This makes zf remove any lines that don't match, but the order of lines will not change.